starwolf0320/web3-interview-preparation/README.md

   <summary>Why do smart contracts written in Solidity or Viper need to be compiled?</summary>
     <ul>
       <li>
-        The EVM doesn't "understand" these high-level languages.
-Therefor the source code has to be translated to EVM executable bytecode
+        The EVM doesn't understand these high-level languages.
+Therefor the source code has to be translated into machine language (bytecode) that the EVM is able to execute
       </li>
     </ul>
 </details>